Frequently Asked Questions

 33. Q. May a grand jury investigate and comment upon a local entity’s policy determinations?

 A. No. The grand jury’s jurisdiction is limited to the review of an entity’s operations and procedures.
-It may not comment upon the merit, wisdom, or expediency of the entity’s policy determinations, which the governing board of the entity was elected to make.
-While it is often difficult to distinguish policy determinations from operations, the easiest way to look at it is that policy determinations are what the entity does (its “big picture” decisions), while operations are how it carries them out on a day-to-day basis.
+It may not comment upon the merit, wisdom, or expediency of the entity’s policies or its policy determinations, which the governing board of the entity was elected to make.
+While it is often difficult to distinguish policy determinations from operations, the easiest way to look at it is that policy determinations are its “big picture” decisions while operations are how it carries them out on a day-to-day basis.
 We refer grand juries to their legal advisors for help in understanding this jurisdictional limitation.
+(Board of Trustees of Calaveras Unified School District v.
+Leach, 258 Cal.App.2d 281; 64 Ops.Cal.Atty.Gen.
+90; 78 Ops.Cal.Atty.Gen 290)

 35. Q. May a grand jury investigate a nonprofit corporation?